Yutsuten/linux-config/README.md

-# dev-config
+# linux-config

-Configure my development environment.
+Configure my linux environment.
 This configures some tools like Git, Neovim and Zsh.

 ## Usage